-Entry-level inspectors receive six modules of instruction (24 weeks total) at the Academy in conjunction with required webbased training and on-the-job training (OJT) sessions in the field.
+Entry Level Training is taught at the Academy in conjunction with completing required web-based training, and on-the-job-training in the field.

 Journeyman retraining presents up-to-date technical and regulatory information to journeyman mine safety and health inspectors to help them ensure that the mining community is served most effectively.
 The Academy also presents courses to provide journeymen with more in-depth training on specific subjects.